CZ-NIC/shotgun/docs/configuration-file.md

 Defaults to no limit, i.e. read all packets from PCAP.

 !!! warning
-    This option negatively impacts DNS Shotgun's read performance and slows down PCAP processing by 50 %.
-If this performance penalty is unacceptable cut the PCAP using external tools and remove this option.
+    Using the `stop_after_s` option negatively impacts DNS Shotgun's read performance and slows down PCAP processing by 50 %.
+If this performance penalty is unacceptable, cut the PCAP using external tools and avoid using this option.